snowsignal/pystreamer/README.md

 ### The viewing computer

 #### Setting up the viewing computer
 First, make sure you have VLC and Python installed on this computer.
+You can do that by running `sudo apt-get install vlc python` on your viewing computer (if it is running Linux).
+If it is running something else, follow instructions for installing these two applications for your operating system online.

 Once that requirement is fulfilled, `git clone` the project:
 `git clone https://github.com/JacksonCoder/pystreamer`

 Before you can run this, you also need to obtain the IP address of the Raspberry Pi.
 Run `ifconfig` on the Pi to get it's IP address.